makershopfi/multisensor/.platformio/packages/framework-espidf/components/esp_adc/deprecated/README.md

 ### ADC

-All files here is needed to make ESP32-C6 native A/D converter to work.
-Some newer chips have only 1 ADC and ESP32-C6 is not included in header and source files so compile fails without these changes in ESPHome environment.
+All files here are needed to make ESP32-C6 native A/D converter to work in ESPHome.
+Some newer chips have only 1 ADC so we need to hide second ADC code from compiler if there is only one ADC declared in chip and ESP32-C6 needs to be included in some header and source files.
+Also we need to add folder with one source file for ESP32-C6.